tom-seddon/beeblink/docs/setup.md

 # Set up Minimus AVR

+I've had this process work on OS X and Linux.

 ## Program AVR ##

-For Windows (untested), try the FLIP tool, but you're on your own: http://www.microchip.com/developmenttools/ProductDetails/PartNo/flip
+For Windows, try the FLIP tool, but you're on your own: http://www.microchip.com/developmenttools/ProductDetails/PartNo/flip

 On OS X or Linux, get dfu-programmer via the package manager (the